Book Group Kits

 FAQs: Contact Free Services

-When your items are ready, you will receive an automated email and/or phone call.
+- When your items are ready for pickup, you will receive an automated email and/or phone call.

-- When you get here, call the pickup notification number for that library.
+- When you arrive at the library, call the pickup notification number for that library.

-- A library staff member will ask for your name or library card number.
+- A library staff member will ask for your name and contact information, or library card number.

 - Take home and enjoy!